 The mayo offers the most scope for experimentation.
-I didn’t make it from scratch in this case for time reasons, but used a good quality Italian mayonnaise and added the sesame components.
-If you can get the Japanese Kewpie brand, you could use the roasted sesame variety.
+I didn’t make it from scratch in this case for time reasons, but used a good quality Japanese Kewpie mayo.
+You could even use the roasted sesame variety.
 Its so good.
 Alternatively, you could make your own Kewpie style mayonnaise.
 One of my most valued reference sites, seriouseats.com, tells you how.

 - 1 cup kimchi drained and diced retain the juice